edwin-cox/godot-infinite-worldmap/README.md

 ## Overview

-The Procedural World Map Generator and Viewer Component is a powerful tool designed for game developers using the Godot 4 game engine.
-Its main purpose is to provide a fast and efficient way to generate and view procedurally generated world maps for game prototyping.
-This component offers a world generator and a high-performance viewer, enabling real-time navigation and zooming within the generated maps.
-It also supports progressive rendering, similar to Blender's internal renderer, allowing for quick low-quality rendering during map browsing and higher-quality rendering during idle periods.
+The Procedural World Map Generator and Viewer Component is a tool designed for game developers using the Godot 4 game engine.
+Its main purpose is to provide a fast and efficient way to generate and view procedurally generated world maps, either for game prototyping or as a foundation to build advanced procedural world maps.
+This component offers a basic world generator and a high-performance viewer, enabling real-time navigation and zooming within the generated maps.
+It also supports progressive rendering, similar to Blender's internal renderer, allowing for quick low-quality rendering during map browsing and higher-quality rendering during idle periods, even on lower end hardware.

 ## Features